 These plans are different from Pre-Need Insurance or Pre-Paid Funeral Insurance.
 Pre-Need Insurance plans are bought directly from funeral homes.
 These plans work similarly, but you are restricted to using that particular funeral home.
 Also, the family will be required to pay any differences in the cost if the funeral prices have risen since the policy was bought.
 Some policies will have a price guarantee, which means that if the price goes up in the future, you won’t be forced to cover the costs.

-Aside from covering the costs of a funeral and final expenses, they are additional benefits to purchasing a final expense insurance plan versus other insurance policies.
-Typically funeral insurance plans will have much lower monthly premiums compared to a life insurance policy, especially a no exam life insurance policy .
-Depending on your situation, you may be able to find a $2,5000 policy for less than $15 a month.
+Aside from covering final expenses, they are additional benefits to purchasing a final expense insurance plan versus other insurance policies.
+Typically funeral insurance plans will have much lower monthly premiums compared to a life insurance policy, especially a no exam life insurance policy.
+Depending on your situation, you may be able to find a $25,000 policy for less than $15 a month.
 If you’re looking to get affordable insurance coverage, then a burial insurance policy is going to be one of the best options for you.
 Because these policies are much smaller, the premiums are going to be more affordable than a traditional life insurance plan that has a lot larger payout.

 One reason that burial insurance has become popular is the fact that applicants will not be turned down due to health complications.
 This makes burial plans perfect for anyone with serious health complications that would be turned down for life insurance.
 While you cannot be turned down for these policies, some companies may require a graded benefits policy.
 These policies have the same benefits, but there is a 2-year period before the policy is effective.
 If the person insured were to die before the waiting period, most companies will repay premiums and add interest.

 With so many insurance plans and options, it can become confusing when deciding which one will work best for you.
 While funeral policies are not right for everyone, numerous people could benefit from purchasing a policy.